 - A) When circumstance allows, residents will see patients on whom they performed surgery for their 1st outpatient post-operative follow up visit.
-This will provide for continuity of care that will allow the resident to gain an understanding of the anticipated normal recovery from the various core procedures listed above as well as gain experience in identifying instances in which deviation from the norm is occurring as how such instances are approached/managed - B) Residents will see patients who are in longitudinal surveillance of their disease following their surgical intervention.
+This will provide for continuity of care that will allow the resident to gain an understanding of the anticipated normal recovery from the various core procedures listed above as well as gain experience in identifying instances in which deviation from the norm is occurring as how such instances are - which deviation from the norm is occurring as how such instances are approached/managed - B) Residents will see patients who are in longitudinal surveillance of their disease following their surgical intervention.
 This experience will provide the resident with an initial exposure to the ongoing care of patients even after their operation is performed